W

 Hardware FIFO Design

 Yaseen designed a parameterized FIFO in Verilog using dual-port M9K memory blocks on the DE10-Lite FPGA.
-He created read and write modules operating at different clock frequencies to demonstrate clock-domain crossing (CDC) data transfer and verified functionality through ModelSim simulations and Quartus synthesis results.
-The implementation uses a circular FIFO architecture with full and empty condition detection and was tested across multiple clock-domain scenarios.
+Read and write modules operated at different clock frequencies to demonstrate clock-domain crossing data transfer.

 Technologies: Verilog, ModelSim, Quartus, DE10-Lite, M9K Memory, Clock Domain Crossing